Derby County F.C.: Play-off defeats, administration and relegation

 On 26 June 2022, after Derbyshire-based property developer David Clowes had purchased Pride Park, his bid to buy the club was accepted, and Quantuma granted Clowes preferred bidder status.
 The administrators said Clowes's offer complied with EFL insolvency policy, meaning Derby would avoid a further points deduction.
-Completion of the acquisition of the business and the assets of the club was initially targeted for 29 June; the deal - and the club's exit from administration - was eventually confirmed on 1 July 2022, though some constraints on transfers were agreed by the EFL and Derby's new owners.
+The deal, and the club's exit from administration, was eventually confirmed on 1 July 2022, though some constraints on transfers were agreed by the EFL and Derby's new owners.
+(Clowes paid £33m to purchase the club, which included £19.7m paid to creditors, and agreed a £22m deal to buy Pride Park and settle an outstanding loan to MSD.)
+In September 2022, Derby had appointed Rotherham United manager Paul Warne.
+The side vied for promotion, but missed out on the League One play-offs, finishing 7th.
+The club's transfer embargo was finally lifted in May 2023.